Castle of Glass

-"Castle of Glass" (stylized in all caps) is a song written by American rock band Linkin Park for their fifth studio album, Living Things.
+"Castle of Glass" is a song written by American rock band Linkin Park for their fifth studio album, Living Things.
 The song was produced by co-lead vocalist Mike Shinoda and Rick Rubin.
 The song was released as a promotional single for Danger Close Games's 2012 release, Medal of Honor: Warfighter, as with Linkin Park's previous contribution to the Medal of Honor series, "The Catalyst".
 The single was released on February 2, 2013, in physical format and on March 22, 2013, it was released as a digital single on iTunes.

 A Mike Shinoda remix is featured on Linkin Park's second remix album, Recharged.
 The remix version is also featured in the video game Need for Speed Rivals as part of the soundtrack.

 Composition

 "Castle of Glass" uses electronic elements from the band's previous studio album, A Thousand Suns.
 Loudwire noted in their Living Things review that the song features "very different electronic elements and unique sounding samples that the band have added to their musical palette."
 Yet is one of the most direct that the band has done, with a traditional song structure and a melody reminiscent of country music.